joykim137/LPTHW/Exercise Summaries.md

 ## LPTHW : Exercise 1
 ### Summary
 I created the file ex1.py.
 I edited ex1.py to make it print messages.
 I ran ex1.py in Terminal.

+# 2017-02-03
+## LPTHW : Exercise 2
+### Summary
+I created ex2.p.
+I learned how to write comments using octothorpes.
+I checked ex2.py for mistakes and fixed the mistakes.